mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 TELLSADIU'S DISINTEGRATOR Servitors of an Ancient do not fight.
 Lowly warriors fight.
 Attendants and workers throw themselves in front of threats with a glad heart.
 Tellsadiu's disintegrator is not very powerful because it is meant to be used slowly.
 It affects anything he wants it to, that he can see through his own eyes or those of a subordinate using a telepathic link.
 Tellsadiu might use the device to confuse the Travellers, say by disintegrating something they are carrying.
 As a weapon the device is very potent but Tellsadiu will simply not think of using it that way.
 He might disintegrate someone who is attacking him as a punishment for their temerity but to him that is not fighting.

-TELLSADIU, SERVANT OF AN ANCIENTTELLSADIU, SERVANT OF AN ANCIENT SPECIES GENDER AGE — Male — TRAITS — SKILLS STR 9 INT 15 Awareness 6, Tactics (what would my master want me to do?)
+TELLSADIU, SERVANT OF AN ANCIENTTELLSADIU, SERVANT OF AN ANCIENT — Male — TRAITS — SKILLS STR 9 INT 15 Awareness 6, Tactics (what would my master want me to do?)
 6, Telepathy 6.
 No other skills required.

 #### DEX 9 EDU 15